 “Employers in Colorado continue to do a good job of preventing workplace incidents in the first place, which helps everyone in keeping workers’ compensation costs down,” Salazar said in a statement that announced the proposed cut.

 So, with health care costs constantly climbing, what’s behind all this good news for Colorado’s employers?
 The employers are told that fewer workers’ comp claims are being filed.
 The ones that do get filed are less severe, with less time off from work and smaller medical bills.
-In reality, the injured workers are paying the price in more denied claims, a much higher rate of denied medical bills and procedures, and cost cutting by the employer’s choice of clinic to avoid sending workers to specialized care early in the claim.
+In reality, the injured workers are paying the price in more denied claims, a much higher rate of denied medical bills and procedures, and cost-cutting by the employer’s choice of a clinic to avoid sending workers to specialized care early in the claim.

 If an accident at work has left you injured, you need to get medical attention, report the incident, and get in touch with a workers compensation attorney as quickly as possible.

 Things Could Get Worse